 Abstract

 This research investigated whether computer users preferred moderate levels of difficulty when encountering new tasks.
 This research attempted to quantify the preferred percentage correct (PPC) on three computer-based tasks (one verbal, one visual and one kinesthetic) for a sample of Internet users.
 PPC was defined as the point where participants gave no net preference to the change in difficulty level upon completion of ten trials of a computer- based task with fixed difficulty level.
 The sample included 102 individuals of mean age 24.1 who were recruited through posts on Reddit, Facebook and Craigslist.
-Most participants were White and low-income, and about half of them were female. of these participants spent at least five hours per week on average playing video games.
+Most participants were White (75%) and low-income (66% had incomes of less than $25,000/year), and about half of them were female (46%).
+Sixty-two of these participants spent at least five hours per week on average playing video games.
 Two constructs were used to measure PPC with significant evidence for convergent validity.
 Correcting for guessing, the data yielded PPC values of 58.7%, 54.5%, and 56.7% on the visual, verbal and kinesthetic tasks, respectively, all with standard errors < 3%.
 These data fit the relationship PPC = .57 + .43*g, where g is the chance of a correct guess on a task.